 (3) The interest payment on each of these Classes of Interest Only RCR Notes for a Payment Date represents a portion of the interest payment on the Class of Exchangeable Notes included in the related Combination for that Payment Date.
-For any Payment Date for which SOFR is less than the applicable value set forth below (the "Negative SOFR Trigger"), the interest payment on the specified Class of Interest Only RCR Notes will be calculated as the lesser of (x) the amount calculated based on the Class Coupon set forth above for that Class and (y) the excess of (i) the interest amount payable on the related Class of Exchangeable Notes for that Payment Date over (ii) the interest amount payable on the Class of floating rate RCR Notes included in the same Combination for that Payment Date.
+For any Payment Date for which 30-day Average SOFR is determined to be less than the applicable value set forth below (the "Negative SOFR Trigger"), the interest payment on the specified Class of Interest Only RCR Notes will be calculated as the lesser of (x) the amount calculated based on the Class Coupon set forth above for that Class and (y) the excess of (i) the interest amount payable on the related Class of Exchangeable Notes for that Payment Date over (ii) the interest amount payable on the Class of floating rate RCR Notes included in the same Combination for that Payment Date.

 Class of Interest Only RCR Notes Negative SOFR Trigger

-Class 1A-I1 Notes -0.40%
+Class 1A-I1 Notes -0.50%

-Class 1A-I2 Notes -0.70%
+Class 1A-I2 Notes -0.80%

-Class 1A-I3 Notes -1.00%
+Class 1A-I3 Notes -1.10%

-Class 1A-I4 Notes -1.30%
+Class 1A-I4 Notes -1.40%

-Class 1B-I1 Notes -0.40%
+Class 1B-I1 Notes -0.50%

-Class 1B-I2 Notes -0.70%
+Class 1B-I2 Notes -0.80%

-Class 1B-I3 Notes -1.00%
+Class 1B-I3 Notes -1.10%

-Class 1B-I4 Notes -1.30%
+Class 1B-I4 Notes -1.40%

-Class 1C-I1 Notes -0.40%
+Class 1C-I1 Notes -0.50%

-Class 1C-I2 Notes -0.70%
+Class 1C-I2 Notes -0.80%

-Class 1C-I3 Notes -1.00%
+Class 1C-I3 Notes -1.10%

-Class 1C-I4 Notes -1.30%
+Class 1C-I4 Notes -1.40%